iqbal-lab/ASM_NGS_conf_report/_sections/results.md

 Answer: at the SNP level they agreed.
 We discuss below the question of whether phage presence or indels provide further information.

 -------
-Listeria - running the Outbryk pipeline on 18 ASM samples plus 4143 background samples
+subtitle: Listeria - running the Outbryk pipeline on 18 ASM samples plus 4143 background samples
 -------